William Bell, Administration & Finance for the MA Department of Elementary and Secondary Education

 Friday, March 9.
 11:00 am-12:00 pm

-Michael Souza is the CEO and Chairman, Landmark Medical Center and The Rehabilitation Hospital of Rhode Island and has 20 years of diverse experience in many facets of healthcare, from finance to executive leadership to government reporting.
+Michael R. Souza, CEO of Landmark Medical Center and the Rehabilitation Hospital of Rhode Island, has over 20 years of diverse experience in many facets of healthcare, from finance to public relations to government reporting.

-Mr. Souza comes to Landmark from the Hospital Association of Rhode Island (HARI), a statewide trade organization assisting member hospitals through advocacy, education and representation.
+Mr. Souza was previously President of the Hospital Association of Rhode Island (HARI), a statewide trade organization assisting member hospitals through advocacy, education and representation.
 He joined HARI in 2009 as Senior Vice President and became President in 2014.
 In this capacity, Mike developed an expertise of today’s complex healthcare landscape that is second to none.